kovidgoyal/calibre/manual/creating_plugins.rst

 More plugin examples
 ----------------------

-You can find a list of many, sophisticated calibre plugins `here <https://www.mobileread.com/forums/showthread.php?t=118764>`_.
+You can find a list of many sophisticated calibre plugins `here <https://www.mobileread.com/forums/showthread.php?t=118764>`_.

 Sharing your plugins with others
 ----------------------------------